emagrace88/emagrace88/README.md

 - 👋 Hi, I’m Emmanuela
 - 👀 I’m interested in Data analytics, User Interface design, and developping my skills in Python & R.
-- 🌱 I’m currently learning SQL & Python.
+- 🌱 I’m currently improving my level of SQL, and Tableau. praticing to be a Tableau Master.
 - 💞️ I’m looking to collaborate on diverse projects in Sales, Marketing, Supply Chain, Finance & HR.
 - 📫 You can reach me via Linkedin : @Emmanuela Djetti